Kilian06/OPC-Projet-12/README.md

 |      |- styles
 |      |      |-mains.scss
 ```

 The naming conventions used for the project are as follows

 CSS & JS :
 For class, variable and function name : ```camelCase```
+The file mains.scss containt all url of each scss file

+REACT :
+In each component there are a file name index.jsx and the style file name component.scss

 ## 2. - Front-end
 ## 2.1 - Front-end : Stack